2oothpick/alx-system_engineering-devops/0x08-networking_basics_2/README.md

-this is the second network vasics directory
+this is the second network basics directory